 How Is Black Garlic Produced?

 Black garlic is made by fermenting a bulb of fresh garlic in a temperature- and humidity-controlled room.
-This method breaks down enzymes and combines proteins and sugars,2 increasing its water-soluble content by up to 790.96 percent.3 This results in the garlic’s black color and sweet taste, which is somewhere in between licorice and chocolate.
-Unlike fresh garlic, it does not produce a garlicky after-breath.4
+This method breaks down enzymes and transforms the protein into amino acids and the carbohydrates into simple sugars,2 increasing its water-soluble sugar content by up to 790.96%.3 This results in the garlic’s black color and sweet taste, which is described to be umami or similar to licorice and dates, though some say it reminds them of soy sauce and tamarind.4 Unlike fresh garlic, it does not produce a garlicky after-breath.5

-Black garlic is definitely a new flavor in many recipes today.
-But aside from its unique features, it even has more health benefits — one of which is its higher antioxidant properties and S-allylcysteine levels compared to fresh garlic.
-Studies have found that it may also help:
+Black garlic is a new flavor in many recipes today.
+But aside from its unique features, it has even more health benefits — one of which is its higher antioxidant properties and S-allylcysteine levels compared to fresh garlic.8 Studies have found that it may also help:

-- Protect against liver damage — A 2011 study found that aged garlic has a hepatoprotective effect or the ability to help mitigate oxidative liver damage caused by alcohol.7
+- Protect against liver damage — A 2011 study found that aged garlic has a hepatoprotective effect or the ability to help mitigate oxidative liver damage caused by alcohol.9

-- Minimize diabetic complications — Fermented black garlic has antioxidant properties that may help reduce complications caused by a high-fat diet in diabetics, according to another 2011 study.8 Additionally, it may help regulate high cholesterol (hyperlipidemia) and high blood sugar (hyperglycemia) when taken appropriately.9
+- Minimize diabetic complications — Fermented black garlic has antioxidant properties that may help reduce complications caused by a high-fat diet in diabetics, according to another 2011 study.10 Additionally, it may help regulate high cholesterol (hyperlipidemia) and high blood sugar (hyperglycemia) when taken appropriately.11

-- Boost immunity — Black garlic extracts were found to improve the activity of natural killer cells, boosting cellular immunity as they destroy tumor cells.10
+- Boost immunity — Black garlic extracts were found to improve the activity of natural killer cells, boosting cellular immunity as they destroy tumor cells.12

-- Curb cancer cell growth — Partly due to its antioxidant properties, black garlic extract was found to restrain the growth of inoculated tumors in mice.11 Another study found that it has anticancer properties that may help decrease the volume and weight of tumors on gastric cancer.12
+- Curb cancer cell growth — Partly due to its antioxidant properties, black garlic extract may help restrain the growth of inoculated tumors in mice.
+It has anticancer properties that may help decrease the volume and weight of tumors on gastric cancer.13

-The chart below shows the nutrients found in black garlic:13
+The chart below shows the nutrients found in black garlic:14

 Black Garlic Nutrition Facts